mastershadow/roccatello.it/content/post/a-praise-and-a-rant-towards-agile-project-management-and-its-applications-on-sme-businesses.md

     4)	 Sprints are assigned on a weekly base and people could be assigned to multiple sprints (macro managing).
-    4.a) Sprints have deadlines which are hard but duration is based on working time (so if you have 2 projects elapsed time is twice).
+    4.a) Sprints have deadlines which are hard but duration is based on working time:
+         so if you have 2 projects elapsed time is twice.
     5)   Once ready deliverables get delivered to their destination, which responds with a feedback.
     6)   Development receives feedbacks and iterates 2-6 until project completion or new planning.

+This approach is probably not perfect and will be refined in the future but it has some crucial advantages:

+* **Delegation / micromanagement**
+  People who is working with you is also responsible for themselves and are allowed to managed their time.
+* **Preemption support**
+  A new project can fit in the schedule quite easily.
+Obviously other projects timeline gets stretched.
+* **Can be used with intermittent projects**
+  Given you are working in a pipeline it doesn't matter if a stage is not ready yet.
+You keep working on other things

+As I was telling you it's not perfect, and these are some drawbacks:

+* People needs to able to manage themselves
+* Multitasking lowers performance
+* Projects timing needs more supervising as it is less predictable

+As always please tell me what you think :)